 Property owners seeking the FLX zoning district would have to petition for a change of zoning (Attachment C).
 The application materials would include a narrative describing the purpose or theme of the proposed district and how that purpose would be consistent with the outcome(s) from the planning study.
 The initial application would also include a site plan showing key elements in the proposal, such as the placement of exterior entrances and internal circulation systems, initial stormwater analysis and related features, as well as the location of the proposed land uses and their approximate size.
 A draft checklist to assist with the preparation of a FLX rezoning request is provided (Attachment D).
 Staff would evaluate the applicant's submittal for compliance with the elements in the FLX ordinance and consistency with the outcomes from the planning study, and draft conditions.
-If the Board approved the rezoning, the description of the district, the specific conditions and the site plan would be "by right" subject to a zoning permit, approved at the staff level based on standard requirements for zoning permits and any specific requirements described in the district narrative, conditions or site plan.
+If the Board approved the rezoning, the description of the district, the specific conditions and the site plan would be recorded with Orange County and filed with zoning staff.
+Following the rezoning, the use of the property would be "by right" subject to a zoning permit, approved at the staff level based on standard requirements for zoning permits and any specific requirements described in the district narrative, conditions or site plan.